Skip to main content

 1. No error details - Just a score, no explanation

-2. Training dependency - Quality depends on training data
+2. Training dependency - Only as good as its training data

 3. Domain sensitivity - May underperform on unseen domains